JnsVttr/Welle/readme.md

-# Welle - text-based 8-step sequencer
+# Welle

-_this project is currently work-in-progress.._

-Welle is basically a text-based 8-step sequencer with predefined sample sounds.
+Welle is a text-based 8-step sequencer with predefined sample sounds.
 The samples are displayed at the top of the page, click on them to hear what they sound like.
 You can input commands in the input field (console) to make music.
 You can save and recall snapshots of your music on-the-fly.